kumsa-Mergia/DevOps/README.md

 ## Kubernetes

-- Learn Kubernetes' role in managing containerized applications at scale.
-- Explore Kubernetes architecture: Pods, Nodes, Deployments, Services, and Namespaces.
-- Set up a local Kubernetes cluster using Minikube or kind.
-- Learn how to deploy, scale, and manage containerized applications on Kubernetes.

-**Topics to Cover:**
+Kubernetes is a powerful tool for managing containerized applications at scale.
+This section covers the Kubernetes architecture, key components, and how to set up a Kubernetes cluster.

+**Key Topics**:
-- Kubernetes Architecture: Master node, Worker nodes
+- Kubernetes Architecture: Master and Worker Nodes
-- Pods, Deployments, Services, Namespaces
+- Pods, Deployments, Services, and Namespaces
 - Kubernetes Networking (ClusterIP, NodePort, LoadBalancer)
-- Persistent Storage and Volumes in Kubernetes

-**Practice:**
+**Practice**:
-- Deploy a multi-container application on Kubernetes using YAML files.
+- Deploy a multi-container application using Kubernetes.
-- Scale your application and expose it using a Kubernetes Service.

-**Resources:**
+**Resources**:
 - [Kubernetes Official Documentation](https://kubernetes.io/docs/home/)
 - [Kubernetes for Developers](https://www.udemy.com/course/kubernetes-for-developers/)